 Courses have been offered at various other schools or locations when there is a need.
-Recently, courses have been offered at Gorham High School, Sacopee Valley High School and Gray/New Gloucester High School.
+Recently, courses have been offered at Gorham High School, Sacopee Valley High School, Massabesic Center for Adult Learning, Biddeford Regional Center of Technology, and Gray/New Gloucester High School.